 Which leads me back to the fact that the first time I had Strawberries with Romanoff Sauce was at La Madeliene on Mockingbird Lane during my first semester at SMU.
 I also had my first cup of coffee that year at the 7-11 on Mockingbird Lane.
 Suffice to say that I was a bit gobsmacked by the absolute splendor of the opportunities to try new things, gastronomically and otherwise.
 But, getting to eat at La Madeleine at that point in my life was a huge treat because almost everything on the menu was new to me.
 And, it still is a treat because the food is good and it never fails to remind me of my first days when I was on my own, feeling rather jubilant.
 I recently set out to find a Romanoff sauce that compares to my good memories of the dish.
 And, this is it.

 This is absolutely fine without the Cointreau if you prefer to skip the alcohol for whatever reason.
 It adds a hint of orange to the flavor of the strawberries that is very pleasant.
 I use very little of it and skip it altogether when I am making this for the kids.
 Likewise, skip the vanilla bean if you don’t have one handy.
 It is a little extra something special, but the extract is enough.
 The difference between the cost of this dish with and without the Cointreau and vanilla bean if you do not have it on hand does not merit the purchase if you are on a budget.
 It is great without them.
 If you choose to purchase the Cointreau, you can also use some in my recently posted Carrot Cake recipe.
-Also, I buy my vanilla beans in quantity from J.R.
-Mushrooms on Amazon so it is not nearly the investment ingredient as it would seem at the grocery store, where they cost upwards of $10 for one bean.
+Also, I buy my vanilla beans in quantity from Beanilla these days.
+Check them out.
+It is much less expensive than the beans at the grocery store.